-An Individual individual employer members may elect to terminate their its membership in a self-insured group or be subject to cancellation by the group under the bylaws of the group, subject to the following:
+An individual employer member may elect to terminate its membership in a self-insured group or be subject to cancellation by the group under the bylaws of the group, subject to the following:

-- (a) Groups consisting of private employer members must also cancel the membership of any private employer member that fails to maintain the minimum individual net worth required under OAR 436-050-0260(15).
-Such eCancellation under this subsection must occur within 30 days of the group's receipt of the employer member's most recent fiscal year end financial data demonstrating insufficient net worth. - (b) The self-insured employer group must submit the following information to the director no later than 10 days before the effective date of the member's cancellation, or immediately following the date of the member's termination or cancellation: - (aA) A statement, without disclaimers or qualifying language as to the accuracy of the information provided: - (Ai) Showing the effect of the employer member's termination or cancellation on the remaining combined net worth of the group; and - (Bii) Certifying that the group continues to meet the combined net worth requirements in OAR 436-050-0260; - (bB) Evidence that the employer member requesting termination or being cancelled has made alternate arrangements for coverage if the employer member continues to employ subject workers; - (eC) Evidence that the employer member requesting termination or being cancelled has been provided a written reminder about its potential future liability as described in section (1)(c) of this rule; and - (dD) The expected date of cancellation or termination.
+(a) Groups consisting of private employer members must cancel the membership of any private employer member that fails to maintain the minimum individual net worth required under OAR 436-050-0260(15).Cancellation under this subsection must occur within 30 days of the group's receipt of the employer member's most recent fiscal year end financial data demonstrating insufficient net worth.

+(b) The self-insured employer group must submit the following information to the director no later than 10 days before the effective date of the member's cancellation, or immediately following the date of the member's termination:

+(A) A statement, without disclaimers or qualifying language as to the accuracy of the information provided:

+(i) Showing the effect of the employer member's termination or cancellation on the remaining combined net worth of the group; and

+(ii) Certifying that the group continues to meet the combined net worth requirements in OAR 436-050-0260;

+(B) Evidence that the employer member requesting termination or being cancelled has made alternate arrangements for coverage if the employer member continues to employ subject workers;

+(C) Evidence that the employer member requesting termination or being cancelled has been provided a written reminder about its potential future liability as described in section (1)(c) of this rule; and

+(D) The expected date of cancellation or termination.